meteor/meteor/source/api/tracker.md

 the result.
 A Dependency could represent whether the weather is sunny or not, or whether the temperature is above freezing.
 [`Session.equals`](#session_equals) is implemented this way for efficiency.
-When you call `Session.equals("weather", "sunny")`, the current computation is made to depend on an internal Dependency that does not change if the weather goes from, say, "rainy" to "cloudy".
+When you call `Session.equals('weather', 'sunny')`, the current computation is made to depend on an internal Dependency that does not change if the weather goes from, say, `rainy` to `cloudy`.

 Conceptually, the only two things a Dependency can do are gain a dependent and change.